FOLLOW US

 Shop on Kensington Avenue at Kensington Market, in Toronto, Ontario Jon Bilous / Shutterstock

-If you prefer seeing the unique and unpolished side of a city, head to Kensington Market, a diverse neighborhood with a vibrant but laid-back vibe, just north of downtown Toronto.
+Kensington Market is a diverse neighborhood with a vibrant but laid-back vibe.
 The colorfully painted residences and shops create the perfect backdrop for exploring this eccentric but fun and entertaining locale.
-Street musicians, tightrope walkers, and bongo drum circles entertain the crowds outside of the neighborhood's vintage shops, artist studios, and patio cafes, alongside fishmonger and outdoor fruit stands.
+Street musicians excite the crowds outside of the neighborhood's vintage shops, artist studios, and patio cafes, alongside fishmonger and outdoor fruit stands.
+Stop at one of the multiple restaurants and bars for phenomenal food and drinks.
+Some of the many worthwhile places include Amadeu's Restaurant, Fresco's Fish and Chips, Last Temptation, Wanda's Pie in the Sky, and Seven Lives.

 Advertisement

-To celebrate its national sport, it's no surprise that Toronto is home to the Hockey Hall of Fame, a magnificent museum that pays homage to all-things hockey.
+It's no surprise that Toronto is home to the Hockey Hall of Fame, a magnificent museum that pays homage to all things hockey.
 The visually stunning collections and multimedia exhibits will undoubtedly spark the hockey lover inside of you.
-Shoot pucks at video-projected National Hockey League goalies, duck virtual pucks via a 3D film, and see the world's most extensive collection of hockey artifacts dating back to the game's origins.
+Shoot pucks at video-projected famed goalies, duck virtual pucks via a 3D film, and see the world's most extensive collection of hockey artifacts dating back to the game's origins.
+Admission is free for kids who are 3 years old and younger and start at $15 and up for youth, general admission, and senior tickets.
+The museum is open daily with extended hours during the summer.

 Advertisement